SpookyGuru/DevJam-1/Labs/Core/Lab 10 Pivotal - Apigee Edge Service Broker/README.md

 5. Creating an Apigee Edge Service Broker binding for your app

-        **You Do NOT need to do this step in a Shared PCF Space, such as during a DevJam**

 	We will now add apigee-edge service to our PCF_ORG.
 	First lets make sure that apigee-edge tile has been enabled for this org
 	```
 	cf marketplace
 	```
 	This should show apigee-edge as one of the available services.

+        **You Do NOT need to do this next step in a Shared PCF Space, such as during a DevJam**
 	```
 	cf create-service apigee-edge org apigee
 	```